Olympiodorus of Thebes: Date of writing

 Scholarly debate places this from soon after the last events described, in 425, to close to 450.
-Thompson is an advocate of an early date (427 at the latest), as Olympiodorus gives a favourable account of “the most noble” general Boniface, declared a public enemy in 427 by Placidia.
+Thompson is an advocate of an early date (427 at the latest), as Olympiodorus gives a favourable account of "the most noble" general Boniface, declared a public enemy in 427 by Placidia.
 However, in 432 Boniface was back in favour and was awarded the title Patrician, which makes possible a later date of publication.

-433 is supported by the fact that Sozomen's HE breaks off at this point; it is also the accepted date of publication of Philosturgius’ Ecclesiastical History, though this is disputed.
+433 is supported by the fact that Sozomen's HE breaks off at this point; it is also the accepted date of publication of Philosturgius's Ecclesiastical History, though this is disputed.
 Gillett opts for a later date, about 440; with a terminus ante quem of 450, when Theodosius II, its dedicatee, died.
-He reasons that the church historian Socrates, whose HE breaks off in 439, shows no signs of having used Olympiodorus, and that as Socrates read widely of the available literature, it is likely that Olympiodorus’ work had not been published by then.
-Gillett also offers, as evidence of a date of publication of 450, the “common and prudent practice” among historians to refrain from writing about events in the reigns of living emperors.
+He reasons that the church historian Socrates, whose HE breaks off in 439, shows no signs of having used Olympiodorus, and that as Socrates read widely of the available literature, it is likely that Olympiodorus's work had not been published by then.
+Gillett also offers, as evidence of a date of publication of 450, the "common and prudent practice" among historians to refrain from writing about events in the reigns of living emperors.
 Another possibility is that the work was published in sections, with the first decad having been written any time after the marriage of Placidia and Constantius in 417 (as they are therein referred to as married).
 The work may have been written to deadline.